Apply Now Schedule a visit

 Employers now value graduates who can conceptualize real-world problems and design AI solutions, not only those who can write flawless code.
 This evolution means universities must rethink their curricula, offering foundational programming, applied projects, and interdisciplinary exposure to help students thrive even without prior coding experience.

-Ultimately, asking “Can I pursue a BTech in Artificial Intelligence without coding?” is not a limitation—it’s a reflection of the democratization of AI education.
+Ultimately, asking "Can I pursue a BTech in Artificial Intelligence without coding?" is not a limitation, it's a reflection of the democratization of AI education.
 It signals a new era where diverse learners can step into AI, equipped not only with technical skills but also with creativity, ethical awareness, and problem-solving acumen, ready to shape the future of technology.

 AI Education After 12th: Opportunities for All Students

 Artificial intelligence has moved from a niche field to a central pillar of modern technical education.
 With global AI adoption projected to grow over 40% annually, the demand for skilled professionals is soaring.
-In India, BTech in Artificial Intelligence programs are expanding rapidly, designed to welcome students from diverse academic backgrounds—not just those with prior coding experience.
+In India, BTech in Artificial Intelligence programs are expanding rapidly, designed to welcome students from diverse academic backgrounds, not just those with prior coding experience.
+Traditionally, computer science degrees assumed programming knowledge, creating barriers for many students.
+Modern AI curricula, however, are interdisciplinary by design, blending mathematics, statistics, logical reasoning, domain expertise, and programming.
+Foundational courses in Python, paired with applied AI projects, enable students to grasp complex concepts without prior coding exposure.

 Is Coding Required for BTech in Artificial Intelligence?